zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

-# Knockturn Alley Driver
+# Knockturn Alley

-Simple toolkit to peer deep into the guts of Zigbee devices.
+Simple toolkit driver to let developers peer deep into the guts of Zigbee devices.

+**Note:** this driver is useless to end-users as it cannot control any smart device.

 | Spells | Attributes Report |
 |--------|-------------------|